ds-04/amanda_deploy/README.md

 # amanda_deploy
 Ansible roles to deploy Amanda backup, server and clients

+The motivation is to be able to reproduce an Amanda setup quickly and deploy clients quickly with idempotence.

 **THIS ROLE SHOULD BE USED AT OWN RISK, AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT**<br>